 Latest ipad blogs

 Thanks to everyone who entered iPhone Life's Biweekly Weekend Giveaway!
-We received entries from 509 people in 26 different countries this week!
-WOW!
-And we're giving away 3 amazing accessories!
+We received entries from 586 people this week – WOW!
+And today we will be giving away three amazing accessories to three lucky people!

 And the winners are... (drum roll please):